sofiasheikh05/Printability_Map_Framework/README.md

 #Code Breakdown

-This Python script is designed for analyzing melt pool dimensions, defects, and printability in Laser Powder Bed Fusion (LPBF) processes.
-The script has been refactored to enhance readability and usability by following Python best practices, modularization, and adding helpful comments.
+This Python script is designed to analyze melt pool dimensions, defects, and printability in Laser Powder Bed Fusion (L-PBF) processes.
+The script can be used in a supercomputing environment to run three different versions of the Eagar-Tsai Model (the analytical model, the pre-trained NN model, and the scaled E-T model).
+The melt pool dimensions are then used as inputs to defined criteria that determine the boundaries for the macroscopic defects: lack of fusion (LOF), keyholing, and balling.
+For lack of fusion, two criteria are evaluated.
+For keyholing, three criteria were evaluated, while for balling, two criteria were evaluated.
+A total of 12 criteria are evaluated for a single composition.
+In addition the composition-based criteria for balling is also evaluated for the material.

 ## Key Features
+- Calculates material properties using the rule of mixtures and composition-based feature vector (CBFV) using the Oliynyk dataset
+- In addition to these properties, other properties are calculated
 - Predicts melt pool dimensions using analytical, scaled, or neural network-based E-T models.
-- Calculates thermodynamic properties such as density, melting temperature, and boiling temperature.
-- Supports parallel processing for efficient computation.
-- Includes detailed logging for monitoring execution progress and errors.
+-

 ---